 Reasons To Stay Alive – Matt Haig

 ‘Sometimes on the rocky windy path of recovery what feels like failure can be a step forward‘

 Henry Marsh – Do No Harm

 No particular quotes from this book and I haven’t read it recently but it holds a special place in my heart because it’s the first book I read after my brain injury/brain surgery, over a year and half after my accident.
 Such a big gap but I was just so scared to read in case I couldn’t read like I used to.
-Also, at the time I was at a crossroads with my recovery, I was trying to see how luckily I was but at the same time struggling to come to terms with what had happened to me and how I’d changed since my accident.
-Despite all of these feelings I read it in five days.
+Also, at the time I was at a crossroads with my recovery, I was trying to see how lucky I was but at the same time struggling to come to terms with what had happened to me and how I’d changed since my accident.
+Despite all of these feelings I read it in six days.
 Henry Marsh writes about all the ins and outs of his experiences, emotions, what patients were like, what the brain looks like and how to find a balance in it all.
 Plus, he is honest and speaks openly about mistakes he’s made.

 The Sad Ghost Club

 A Series of Unfortunate Events – Lemony Snicket